uviclibraries/rstudio/ggplot2-data.md

 {::options parse_block_html='false'/}

-- *Hint*: this will be a very similar structure to when you calculated the mean rating by bean type above.
+- *Hint*: this will be very similar to when you calculated the mean rating by bean type above.

 </div>